-This Meetings & Conferences Code of Conduct applies to all ACSP (Association of Collegiate Schools of Planning) meeting-related events, including those sponsored by organizations other than ACSP but held in conjunction with ACSP events, in public or private facilities.
+This Meetings & Conferences Code of Conduct applies to all ACSP (Association of Collegiate Schools of Planning) meeting-related events, including those sponsored by organizations other than ACSP but held in conjunction with ACSP events, in-person at public or private facilities, on-line and in virtual events.
 ACSP is committed to providing a productive and welcoming environment for all attendees.
 All attendees, including, but not limited to, attendees, speakers, volunteers, exhibitors/vendors, ACSP staff, service providers, and others involved in the events, are expected to abide by this code, specifically, to uphold the principles of Integrity, Respect and Responsibility:

 - Integrity: acting in an honest and ethical manner;

 - Respect: honoring differences in people, ideas, and opinions; and

 - Responsibility: accepting ownership for one’s own conduct.